rzzzwilson/PixelVFO/README.rst

 incremental rotary encoder.

 This project uses a 320x240 pixel TFT display with a touch screen to control the DDS-60 card.
 This does away with the rotary encoder.
+The display is marked "TJCTM24028-SPI".

 The internal design notes are
 `here <https://github.com/rzzzwilson/PixelVFO/blob/master/Design.rst>`_.